 Today, things have changed … some.
-Still, only 5 percent of the art currently displayed in U.S. museums is by women.
+Still, in 2012, only 4 percent of artists on display at the Metropolitan Museum were women.
 There remains just one major museum in the world dedicated solely to women artists.
 That’s why, working with the National Museum of Women in the Arts, we host an annual art contest to get women artists the equal attention they deserve.

 |Winner Announcement||Early March||We’ll announce the six winners on this page!|

 For more information on the AAUW Art Contest, see the contest rules.

 We’re in the eighth year of the annual AAUW Art Contest.

 A panel of past art contest winners nominated 50 pieces, and AAUW members voted on the final candidates.
 We would especially like to thank the judges who dedicated their time and expertise in this year’s contest: Janice Arrowsmith (PA), Nann Blaine Hilyard (IL), Pat Messer (MI), Cheryl Thompson (CA), and Joye Shaffer (FL).

 The NMWA Award of Distinction

 For the third consecutive year, the National Museum of Women in the Arts chose one of our winners for a special honor.
 Director Susan Fisher Sterling selected an Award of Distinction recipient from the six winners of the AAUW Art Contest.Check out all of our entries in the 2015 art contest gallery.